PrimeEagle/Citrus.Avalonia/README.md

 <img src="./assets/picture.jpeg" width="600">

+### What's Different from the Base Repository?

+This v2 fork is updated to work with Avalonia 11.0.5 and supports embedded (pre-made) themes, just like the original, but also dynamic themes that can be loaded at runtime.
+It also supports asynchronous code for loading and changing themes.

 ### Getting Started

 The easiest way to get started is to install the library as a NuGet package: